KoaG/PyTorchLearning/README.md

 # PyTorchLearning
 ## PyTorch codes and examples
-### PyTorch Book - Deep Learning with PyTorch by Eli Stevens and Luca Antiga
+#### Book - Deep Learning with PyTorch by Eli Stevens and Luca Antiga